-In view of the Covid-19 pandemic, the AGM scheduled on 28 April 2021 will be held via electronic means pursuant to the Covid-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020.
-Alternative arrangements relating to attendance at the forthcoming AGM via electronic means (including arrangements by which the meeting can be electronically accessed via live audio-visual webcast or live audio-only stream), submission of questions in advance, addressing of substantial and relevant questions and voting by appointing the Chairman of the meeting as proxy at the forthcoming AGM, are set out in the Notice of the forthcoming AGM.
-Printed copies of Annual report, Notice of AGM and Proxy Form will be despatched to the Shareholders.
+In view of the Covid-19 situation in Singapore, the AGM scheduled on 28 April 2022 will be held via electronic means pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020.
+In line with the procedures for the forthcoming AGM which will be conducted via electronic means, shareholders should submit their written questions related to the resolutions to be tabled at the forthcoming AGM in advance of the lodgement of the proxy forms for the AGM, in accordance with the instructions set out in the Notice of the forthcoming AGM and SGXNet announcement dated 11 April 2022 on AGM Alternative Arrangement.
+The Board and Management shall address all relevant and substantial questions and will publish its responses to those questions on the Company's website and SGXNET at least 48 hours prior to the closing date and time for the lodgement of the proxy forms.
 Minutes of AGM will be published within one month after the AGM via SGXNet and the Company's corporate website.